nicolaiberk/SMLSE/README.md

 Supervised Machine Learning Similarity Estimate

 The project is concerned with the measurement of rhetorical similarity of texts through supervised machine learning (SMLSE).
-This site contains the online appendix (see below) and reproducible code.
+This site contains the reproducible code.
+A paper draft will soon be added.

-Each country has its own folder, which contains the code for [00] pre-processing, [02] producing the SMLSE, and [03] visualising the estimates.
-The German data contains additional files for [01] classifier selection, [04a] wordfish estimation, [04b] estimation of cosine and jaccard similarity, and [04c] visualisation of these estimates.
+Each country has its own folder, which contains the code for pre-processing, producing the SMLSE, and visualising the estimates.
+The German data contains additional files for classifier selection, wordfish estimation, estimation of cosine and jaccard similarity, and visualisation of these estimates.
+The NL-folder contains an additional file exploring Geert Wilders' rhetoric in 2004.

-## Online Appendix

-### 1. Austria: FPOE-only estimates